civicrm/cv/README.md

 cv
 ==

 The `cv` command is a utility for interacting with a CiviCRM installation.
 It performs an automatic scan to locate and boot the CiviCRM installation.
-It provides command-line access to helper functions and configuration data, such as APIv3 and site URLs.
+It provides command-line access to helper functions and configuration data, such as API v3 & v4 commands and site URLs.

 Requirements
 ============